 We all agree that the children and their best interests are the greatest concern in a divorce matter.
 If a divorce is uncontested, both spouses agree to the dissolution of the marriage and all major decisions concerning:

 A contested divorce can be a lot more complicated, time-consuming and costly.
 If your divorce is contested, your case will go to trial where all of the important decisions concerning the divorce will be made by a judge.
-No matter what circumstances you find yourself in, we strongly advise you to retain the services of a knowledgeable and experienced Jacksonville divorce lawyer from our firm.
+No matter what circumstances you find yourself in, we strongly advise you to retain the services of a knowledgeable and experienced family lawyer in Jacksonville from our FL firm.

 Divorce Mediation Services

-Our firm also assists clients through the mediation process.
+Our law firm also assists clients through the mediation process.
 In mediation, agreements are made concerning: